 One key insight that Sophie Barker-Davies found particularly interesting is how rapidly football (soccer) is growing in the USA and how the NFL and MLB are becoming increasingly popular in Europe.
 Over the past ten years, the total attendance for the MLS has grown from 2.9 million to 7.3 million, an astounding figure that can only suggest soccer is exploding in the USA.
 The increased number of teams, improved TV coverage and players including Zlatan Ibrahimovic, Wayne Rooney and Thierry Henry moving to Major League Soccer are all contributing to the growth of the sport.
 While Football is undoubtedly the most popular sport in the United Kingdom, the growth in popularity of the NFL, MLB and NBA cannot be ignored.
 With all three major franchises showcasing games in the UK with the highlight being four NFL games attracting sell-out crowds across October and November.

 Governing bodies such as FIFA, The FA, and RFU have masses of data but struggle to gather the right content to target their audience effectively.
-These associations need to be converting this data on their customers into effective, personalized and targeted content.
-The more personalized the content, the further engaged the fans will be.
+These associations need to be converting this data on their customers into effective, personalised and targeted content.
+The more personalised the content, the further engaged the fans will be.
 Digital technology is always changing so these established governing bodies need to keep pace with their fans constantly shifting expectations.

 Finn and Sophie both noted that they were surprised to hear that major clubs do not always have an abundance of future commercial partnership options.
 The process of lining up effective partners, negotiating terms and agreeing on these can be long and strenuous.
 They also learnt the importance of saying no to potential partnerships where the vision or mission do not align, even if the commercial value is there.